 We find that family values are transferred – both within the family and the community – orally, by coming together during festivities, family and business events, often living close to each other in the community, through practices of storytelling and sharing anecdotes about the family and business history.
 In most instances, the family members reported that the role of key family members is central in creating this sense of attachment and belonging.
 But crucially, they also admitted that these practices emerged without a formal or intentional process.
 For instance, in one family-owned business, the family has a tradition of sitting around an old table, which is estimated to be from the first generation of owners.
 The table as an artefact steeped in the history of the family business creates a bond – a sense of attachment.
 We find that in a world where family members are increasingly spread out, developing an Attachment Strategy is a key tenet of longevity.

 While attachment and reputation strategies may use similar practices, the outcomes are quite different.
 Where attachment creates a sense of belonging with the family and the community, reputation creates a sense of pride and duty.

 Longevity is not so much about emulating the practices of the most successful family-owned businesses, as it is about understanding the outcome of these practices and designing them along the pillars of the DREAM framework.

 Finally, our research indicates that families in businesses that lived beyond 100 do not put the motive of profit-maximisation first.
 Instead, they consider long-term growth.
-They set aspirations, for both the business and the family, that emotionally motivate individuals to collate around a vision.
+They set aspirations, for both the business and the family, that emotionally motivate individuals to coalesce around a vision.
 We call this Motivating Aspirations.